xwmx/nb/docs/index.markdown

 ```

 [`nb show`](#show) also supports previewing other file types in the terminal,
-depending on the tools available in the environment. `nb` provides
+depending on the tools available in the environment.
+To prefer specific tools
-configuration variables that can be
+for certain file types, `nb` provides configuration variables that can be
+set in your `~/.nbrc` file,
+which can be opened in your editor with [`nb settings edit`](#settings).

 [configured in your `~/.nbrc` file](#%EF%B8%8F-set--settings) to prefer
 specific tools for certain file types.